Explore this course:

 -

-The practical unit aims to provide students with experience of research techniques in developmental biology.
+This unit aims to provide students with experience of practical research techniques used in contemporary developmental genetics.
 Students will perform experiments designed to reveal molecular and cellular principles underpinning developmental mechanisms.
-Emphasis will be placed on exploiting classical genetic and molecular resources available in model organisms such as zebrafish, Drosophila melanogaster, and chick for studying gene function in development.
+Emphasis will be placed on using molecular genetic methods with model organisms (zebrafish and Drosophila melanogaster) for studying gene function during development.
+The practicals will provide experience of techniques such as microinjection of zebrafish embryos, analysis of mutant clones in Drosophila imaginal discs produced by mitotic recombination, and design and use of CRISPR to create mutations in zebrafish.
 Students will gain experience of performing experimental work, data collection and interpretation of results.

 15 credits